Free Trial

 BlackRock Energy and Resources logo

-BERI vs. SPI, IPF, ESP, RTN, and APH
+BERI vs. IPF, ESP, RTN, APH, and MSI

 Should you buy BlackRock Energy and Resources stock or one of its competitors?
 MarketBeat compares BlackRock Energy and Resources with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
-Companies and stocks commonly compared with BlackRock Energy and Resources include Spire Healthcare Group (SPI), International Personal Finance (IPF), Empiric Student Property (ESP), The Restaurant Group (RTN), and Alliance Pharma (APH).
+Companies and stocks commonly compared with BlackRock Energy and Resources include International Personal Finance (IPF), Empiric Student Property (ESP), The Restaurant Group (RTN), Alliance Pharma (APH), and MS INTERNATIONAL (MSI).
 These companies are all part of the "electronic equipment" industry.

 How does BlackRock Energy and Resources compare to International Personal Finance?

-International Personal Finance (LON:IPF) and BlackRock Energy and Resources (LON:BERI) are both small-cap financial services companies, but which is the superior stock?
-We will contrast the two companies based on the strength of their valuation, profitability, risk, earnings, institutional ownership, media sentiment, analyst recommendations and dividends.
+International Personal Finance (LON:IPF) and BlackRock Energy and Resources (LON:BERI) are both small-cap financial services companies, but which is the better business?
+We will compare the two businesses based on the strength of their earnings, analyst recommendations, media sentiment, dividends, risk, valuation, profitability and institutional ownership.

 International Personal Finance has higher revenue and earnings than BlackRock Energy and Resources.
 BlackRock Energy and Resources is trading at a lower price-to-earnings ratio than International Personal Finance, indicating that it is currently the more affordable of the two stocks.